ahtsham58/ahtsham58.github.io/_pages/about.md

 <div style="text-align: justify">

-Hi, I’m Ahtsham Manzoor — an Applied AI Scientist and lifelong technologist who's always been fascinated by how ideas can turn into digital systems making life easier, smooth and meaningful.
+Hi, I’m Ahtsham Manzoor — an Applied AI Scientist and lifelong technologist who's always been fascinated by how ideas can turn into intelligent systems making life easier, smooth and meaningful.
  <br> <br>